-The Gallo-Roman Museum collection contains tens of thousands of pieces.
-We are also increasingly exhibiting them online, on various websites and platforms.
+The Gallo-Roman Museum collection contains tens of thousands of pieces, many of which we are increasingly exhibiting online, on various websites and platforms.
 Yours to explore!

-Exploratorium is intended for anyone with even a passing interest in the distant past/ancient times and prehistory.
-For each object we explain clearly what it is.
-You will also learn how, why, when and by whom it was used.
+Exploratorium is intended to inspire anyone to develop an interest in the distant past/ancient times and prehistory.
+Each object is presented with a clear explanation including details about how, why, when and by whom it was used.
 Handy maps show where the piece was made and found.
 You can zoom in on the photos, to view the smallest detail.
-The website is intended for anyone with an interest in ancient times.
+The website is intended to be accesible for all audiences.

 Art in Flanders

 On Art in Flanders you’ll find high-quality images of masterpieces from the collections of Flemish museums and heritage institutions.
 Our collection is also represented there.
 Art lovers can download all photos from the image library for free for non-commercial use.
 The images may also be freely used for classwork, a thesis or teaching material.
 Professional users can order high resolution images.